 The number of participants in each group was defined based on statistical considerations for immunogenicity and safety (see Section 9.2).
-Primary analyses will be performed in YF-naïve population in EU (Per-Protocol Analyses Set).
-The objective is to demonstrate that the humoral response (in terms of seroconversion) of vYF (Group 1) is non-inferior to Stamaril (Group 2) 28 days after a single dose in the YF-naïve participants in EU.
+Primary analyses will be performed in YF-naïve population (Per-Protocol Analyses Set).
+The objective is to demonstrate that the humoral response (in terms of seroconversion) of vYF (Group 1) is non-inferior to YF-VAX (Group 2) 28 days after a single dose in YF-naïve participants.

-A subset of the first 90 participants (60 participants in Group 1 and 30 participants in Group 2) enrolled in a selected sites in EU will provide an additional post-vaccination blood sample at D11 to assess the immune response elicited by both vaccines in terms of NAb titers.
+A subset of 90 participants (60 participants in Group 1 and 30 participants in Group 2) enrolled in a limited number of sites will provide an additional post-vaccination blood sample at D11 to assess the immune response elicited by both vaccines, and biological safety parameters on D01 and D11.